IN THE MATTER OF JAMES J. CRAVEN, JR.

 at the time he had his contacts with EOCD officials relative to

-his family members through the Celtic Realty Trust.
+pay rent to his family members through the Celtic Realty Trust.

 Thus, Representative Craven knowingly participated in a